-1. Explain three ways y your behavior or actions may have influenced or con tributed to the incident.
+1. Explain three ways your behavior or ac tions may have influenced or contributed to the incident.

 a

-C
+b

 d

-2. List 5 goals that will l help modify your behavior in the future.
+2. List 5 goals that will help modify your be ehavior in the future.

 a

+b

-Student Signature: Date:
+Date:

 Faculty Comments:

+Faculty Signature: Date:

-Faculty Signature: Date :
+Faculty Signature: Date:

-Faculty Signature: Date
+Faculty Signature: Date:

-IUFW Medical Imaging and Radiologic Sciences Declaration of Pregnancy for Student Technologists l,, volunt arily declare by means of this written notice to Medical Imaging and Radiologic Sci iences that I am pregnant; the estimated date of conception is and anticipated due d ate Lam aware of the radiation risks associated with rad intion expecting and understand the I am aware of the radiation risks associated with rad monthly dose equivalent to the embryo/fetus is 0.5 n monitoring badge to record any exposure accrued d uring the pregnancy and agree to wear it as prescribed.
-I have received a copy of NRC regulatory guide 8.13 3 Instruction Concerning Prenatal Exposure.
-I will work with Program faculty to determine which o option for Program modification, outlined in the Program pregnancy policy, I will elect to follow during the pregnancy.
-I understand that my education as a student technol ogist may put me at risk of exposure to radiation and therefore agree to hold harmless the U Radiologic Sciences, or any clinical affiliate for any c exposure to Radiation during the educational Progra , , comply with all radiation safety rules established by order to keep radiation exposure to myself and my u • I understand that I have the right to revoke this declar the revocation must be in writing. aration at any time during the pregnancy and that Signature: Date: Witness: Date: Program Director: Date:
+IUFW Medical Imaging and Radiologic Sciences Declaration of Pregnancy for Student Technologists l, , voluntarily declare by means of this written notice to Medical Im aging and Radiologic Sciences that I am pregnant; the estimated date of conception n is and anticipated due date I am aware of the radiation risks associated with radiation exposure and understand the monthly dose equivalent to the embryo/fetus is 0.5 mSv.
+I will receive a fetal radiation monitoring badge to record as prescribed. any exposure accrued during the pregnancy and agree to wear it I have received a copy of N RC regulatory guide 8.13 Instruction Concerning Prenatal Exposure.
+I will work with Program fac ulty to determine which option for Program modification, outlined in the Program pre gnancy policy, I will elect to follow during the pregnancy.
+I understand that my educa tion as a student technologist may put me at risk of exposure to radiation and therefore agre ee to hold harmless the University, Medical Imaging and Radiologic Sciences, or any clinical affiliate for any defects and/or injury that may result from exposure to Radiation durin g the educational Program.
+I understand it is my responsibility to comply with all radiation saf fety rules established by the Program and the clinical affiliates in order to keep radiation expo osure to myself and my unborn child at a minimum.
+I understand that I have the the revocation must be in w right to revoke this declaration at any time during the pregnancy and that riting.
+Signature: Date: Witness: Date: Program Director: Date: